khofstadter/CS220AU-DP/README.md

 - 2022-11-02 decided the target audience of intervieews
 - 2202-11-06 research about the topic
 - 2022-11-06 came up with a research Qeustion
+- 2022-11-07 found resources and studies to strengthen the argument
 <br>

 ## TODO